epfl-ada/ada-2024-project-majcj2024/README.md

 ## Organization within the team:
-Despite the below divisions, we work collaboratively and continuously to ensure we remain up to date on the project happenings and to ensure no one's thinking becomes too pigeonholed.
+Despite the below divisions, we worked collaboratively throughout the term, meeting on a weekly basis over all 14-weeks, as to continuously ensure we remain up to date on the project happenings and to ensure no one's thinking becomes too pigeonholed.
 | **Week**   | **Participants**                        |
 |------------|-----------------------------------------|
 | Week 1     | All                                     |